Quantisation of derived Lagrangians: Defining quantisations for derived co-isotropic structures

 The following is \cite[Lemma \ref{poisson-bicdgamodel}]{poisson}: \begin{lemma} There is a cofibrantly generated model structure on stacky CDGAs over $R$ in which fibrations are surjections and weak equivalences are levelwise quasi-isomorphisms. \end{lemma}

-There is a denormalisation functor $D$ from non-negatively graded CDGAs to cosimplicial algebras, with left adjoint $D^*$ as in \cite[Definition \ref{ddt1-nabla}]{ddt1}.
-Given a cosimplicial chain CDGA $A$, $D^*A$ is then a stacky CDGA in non-negative cochain degrees.
-By \cite[Lemma \ref{poisson-Dstarlemma}]{poisson}, $D^*$ is a left Quillen functor from the Reedy model structure on cosimplicial chain CDGAs to the model structure of Lemma \ref{bicdgamodel}.
+There is a denormalisation functor $D$ from non-negatively graded CDGAs to cosimplicial algebras, combining Dold--Kan denormalisation of a cochain complex with the Eilenberg--Zilber shuffle product (for an explicit description, see \cite[Definition \ref{ddt1-nabla}]{ddt1}; it has a left adjoint $D^*$, described explicitly in \cite[Definition \ref{DQDG-Dstardef}]{DQDG}.
+Given a cosimplicial CDGA $A$, $D^*A$ is then a stacky CDGA in non-negative cochain degrees.
+By \cite[Lemma \ref{poisson-Dstarlemma}]{poisson}, $D^*$ is a left Quillen functor from the Reedy model structure on cosimplicial CDGAs to the model structure of Lemma \ref{bicdgamodel}.

 Since $DA$ is a pro-nilpotent extension of $A^0$, when $\H_{<0}(A)=0$ we think of the simplicial hypersheaf $\oR \Spec DA$ as a stacky derived thickening of the derived affine scheme $\oR \Spec A^0$.
 Stacky CDGAs arise as formal completions of derived Artin $N$-stacks along affine atlases, as in \cite[\S \ref{poisson-stackyCDGAsn}]{poisson}.
-When $\fX$ is a $1$-geometric derived Artin stack (i.e. has affine diagonal), the formal completion of an affine atlas $U \to \fX$ is given by the relative de Rham complex
+When $X$ is a $1$-geometric derived Artin stack (i.e. has affine diagonal), the formal completion of a smooth affine $1$-atlas $U \to X$ is given by the relative de Rham complex

-which arises by applying the functor $D^*$ to the \v Cech nerve of $U$ over $\fX$.
+which arises by applying the functor $D^*$ to the \v Cech nerve of $U$ over $X$.
+The construction of Example \ref{DstarBGex} is the special case of this construction corresponding to the atlas $Y \to [Y/G]$ when $G$ is an algebraic group with Lie algebra $\g$.